strangerstudios/memberlite/docs/variations.md

 ### Footer Patterns

-Eight starter footer designs are registered as block patterns scoped to the `memberlite_footer` CPT.
+Starter footer designs are registered as block patterns scoped to the `memberlite_footer` CPT.
 Pattern files live in `patterns/footer-*.php` and carry `Post Types: memberlite_footer` in their metadata, scoping them to the footer CPT editor only.

 See [patterns.md](patterns.md) for general pattern authoring guidelines.